Effects of Social Media Use (and Misuse) on Marriages & Relationships

 Social media has changed the way we meet and interact with each other.
 It provides a platform to learn more about people you associate with.
-This can be a problem, however, when it comes to romantic relationships.
-Research shows that increased usage of social media may lead to marital problems, infidelity, and divorce.
+However, social media usage has also contributed to and exacerbated problems in romantic relationships.

 “You spend too much time on Facebook”

 It’s not only what a person does on social media, but also how much time they spend doing it that can create conflict.
 Excessive time spent on social media has been shown to negatively impact romantic relationships.

 A recent study, published in Computers in Human Behavior, compared state-by-state divorce rates to per-capita Facebook accounts.
 The study found a link between social media use and decreased marriage quality in every model analyzed.

 It also found that a 20% annual increase in Facebook enrollment was associated with a 2.18% to 4.32% increase in divorce rates.
 The study’s model from the individual survey results predicts that people that do not use social media are 11% happier in their marriages than people that regularly use social media.

 Social media provides easy access for a jealous or suspicious spouse to seek out information about the interactions of a significant other.
 Whether suspicions are founded or unfounded, people often feel uneasy about their relationship after discovering something on their partner’s Facebook account.
 This often leads to increased monitoring, jealousy, and conflict in a relationship.
 In fact, researchers have found that the more a person examines their partner’s Facebook activity, the more that person reports jealousy and mistrust.